roqueleal/amti-viz/README.md

 # amti-viz
-Home to data viz projects for the AMTI website.
+Home to maps and data visualizations for the AMTI website.